 Ford Hall opened as temporary housing in 1959.
 As the demand for on-campus housing options increased, administration recognized the need for Ford to become a permanent residence hall.

-Ford hall was named for Ellen Ford who was born in 1865 and graduated with her Master of Arts degree in Latin from Syracuse University in 1894.
-She served at Eastern from 1900 to 1934.
-Miss Ford taught Latin and German, and became the first dean of the Teachers College, serving from 1918 to 1934.
-She also served as President Livingston Lord’s “most important assistant” where she was principally responsible for the reorganization of the institution from a normal school to a teachers college in 1921.
+Ford Hall was named for Ellen Ford who served at Eastern from 1900 to 1934.
+She was born in 1865 and graduated with her Master of Arts degree in Latin from Syracuse University in 1894.
+Miss Ford taught Latin and German, and became the first Dean of the Teacher’s College, serving from 1918 to 1934.
+She also served as President Livingston Lord’s “most important assistant” where she was principally responsible for the reorganization of the institution from a normal school to a teacher’s college in 1921.
 Miss Ford passed away on June 13, 1948 at her retirement home in Syracuse, New York.